KateTheGreat22/MobileApp/README.md

 # Development Environment

 For this project, I used Android Studio and mainly worked within the Kotlin language.
 I also used a little bit of Java to increase functionality.
-Finally, within this project, I expereimented using the Android Studio Assitant to help organize files and proofread my code.
+Finally, within this project, I experimented using the Android Studio Assitant to help organize files and proofread my code.

 # Useful Websites